2007 Formula One World Championship: Pre-season

-Pre-season testing began in November 2006 at the Circuit de Catalunya, with ten of the eleven teams participating in the test sessions.
+Pre-season testing began in November 2006 at the Bahrain International Circuit, and February 2007 at the Circuit de Catalunya, with ten of the eleven teams participating in the test sessions.
 The most notable absentees were Fernando Alonso and Kimi Räikkönen, who were still under contract at Renault and McLaren respectively.
 Jenson Button was also absent as he had suffered a hairline fracture on his ribs after a go-karting accident in preparations for the November tests.
 Lewis Hamilton made his first appearance in a McLaren since being confirmed as Alonso's teammate for 2007.

 Felipe Massa topped the times on the first two days of testing.
 Massa's testing partner, Luca Badoer, took the fastest time on the third day, although interest was on the fact that double World Champion Mika Häkkinen joined Hamilton and de la Rosa at McLaren for a one-off test, although the Finnish driver was over three seconds slower than Badoer's time, completing 79 laps of the Spanish circuit.

 The other big story of 2007 was the return to a single tyre supplier (Bridgestone).
 It was perceived that this accounted for some of the reason why Ferrari led the early tests, although it was claimed by Bridgestone that the 2007 tyre is of a completely new build, thus minimising any real benefit for the 2006 Bridgestone teams (Ferrari, Toyota, Williams, Midland/Spyker and Super Aguri).

 Toyota was the only team out for the fourth day of testing at Barcelona, as the Japanese works team chose to miss the first day of testing.
 Both Ralf Schumacher and Jarno Trulli's fastest laps were quicker than Massa and Badoer's times during the previous three sessions.
 Testing resumed on 6 December at Jerez, with the majority of teams attending the session.
 Both Ferraris of Massa and Badoer were first and second fastest, with McLaren's Lewis Hamilton making up the top three in third.
 Hamilton improved on his position the following day by taking the fastest time, a second faster than Renault's Giancarlo Fisichella.

 Japanese works teams Honda and Toyota topped the times for the next two days of testing: Honda's Rubens Barrichello and Toyota's Franck Montagny were fastest, although Toyota had the Jerez track to themselves when Montagny took the fastest time.
 Heikki Kovalainen and Pedro de la Rosa took the fastest times on the fourth and fifth day of testing at Jerez.
 Also of note, on the last day of testing Fernando Alonso made his McLaren testing debut after an agreement with manager Flavio Briatore.
 This did not call for an end to his agreement (which ended on 31 December).